LETTERS OF SUPPORT

 Jaipur Rugs Foundation

-Paksy Plackis-Cheng (DAG, LLC) is currently advising the Founder and Executive Director of Look At Us, Inc. She has helped define the vision and structure of the organization, which is an early stage nonprofit.
+Paksy Plackis-Cheng (DAG, LLC) advised the Founder and Executive Director of Look At Us, Inc. She has helped define the vision and structure of the organization, which is an early-stage nonprofit.
 Given her broad strategic to operational experience, she is a highly valued adviser.
 I highly recommend her to fellow nonprofits.

 Rob Williams, President and Founder